cdli-gh/annodoc/index.md

 	1	é-ĝu10	é=ĝu=Ø	house=my=ABS	2	ABS
 	2	ma-řú-na	Ø-ma-řú-en-'a	VP-1SG.IO-erect-2SG.S/A:IPFV-NOM	0	acl

-Headless relative clauses are relative clauses that serve a nominal function, e.g., by carrying a case marker that cannot be propagated to a nominal head:
+Headless relative clauses are relative clauses that serve a nominal function, e.g., by carrying a case marker that cannot be propagated to a nominal head.
+These are annotated with `acl+CASE` for the respective case:

 	# Jagersma, Chap.
 27 (28)
 	# ‘When the ruler stayed in the Emi, this was brought to the Emi.’